GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 Control Status Registers
 ========================

-RV32-Apogeo doesn't implement all CSRs proposed by RISC-V specifications, only essentials ones are actually keeped to reduce area ovehead.
+ApogeoRV doesn't implement all CSRs proposed by RISC-V specifications, only essentials ones are actually keeped to reduce area ovehead.
 Specification says that there are bit fields with certains properties.

 Some bit fields specify a precise behaviour for a subset of the possible bit combinations: